MicrosoftDocs/Viva/Viva/glint/setup/manager-changing-team-role.md

 - Tracey left the company.
    - Tracey continues to show in historical reports in the manager hierarchy.
 - Caroline moved over to Team Comms as manager.
-  - Caroline keeps the history of the 91 Esat score.
+  - Caroline keeps the history of the 91 eSat score.
 - Team HR gets a new manager.

 **Organizational restructure:**
 - New managers don't appear in the trend
 - Changes in organizational levels don't appear in data.
 - The new HR manager doesn't inherit Caroline's trend